-- Check software compatibility: Ensure your device is compatible with the latest iOS versions.
+- Check software compatibility: Ensure your device supports the latest iPadOS updates.

-- Plan upgrades: Know when to return your iPad before it becomes outdated.
+- Plan upgrades: Decide the best time to replace your iPad before it becomes obsolete.

-Knowing your iPad’s age also allows you to avoid technical issues and ensures compliance with software and hardware requirements.
+Knowing your iPad’s age also helps you avoid technical issues and ensures you meet software and hardware requirements.

-How to Check How Old Is My iPad in 2025
+How to Inspect How Old Is My iPad in 2026

 - Tap the Settings app on your iPad home screen.